-6 when they do not conflict with other planned activities previously approved by the Commission and they do not

-7 conflict with the mission of the agency.

-(g) Trapping.
-Subject to the restrictions contained in 15A NCAC 10B .0300, trapping of furbearing animals, armadillos, coyotes, and groundhogs is permitted on game lands during the open trapping seasons for those areas, established by rule.
-Foxes may be trapped on game lands from October 1 through the end of February in a county with an open fox trapping season that falls between October 1 and the end of February.
-Foxes may not be taken by trapping on game lands in counties with a closed fox trapping season or during a fox trapping season that occurs outside the dates of October 1 through the end of February.
-Additionally, fox trapping is allowed on game lands in Clay, Graham, Henderson, Macon, and Tyrrell counties with a daily bag limit of two and a season bag limit of 10 from the first to the

-15 fourth Saturday in January.
-Trapping is prohibited:

-16 (1) on the J Robert Gordon Field Trial Area of Sandhills Game Land;

-17 (2) in posted "safety zones" located on a game land;

-18 (3) by the use of bait on the National Forest Lands bounded by the Blue Ridge Parkway on the south, 19 US 276 on the north and east, and NC 215 on the west;

-20 (4) on the DuPont State Forest Game Lands; and

-21 (5) from April 1 through September 31.

-At a trap, trappers may use a single bait site of grain, fruit, or other foods when trapping if the food is not a processed food product as defined in G.S.
-113-294(r), is less than 3 cubic inches and is covered to prevent it from being seen from above.
-Feathers, including those with attached skin or entire bird wings, hair with or without skin or hide, and bones that include no attached meat, organs, or viscera do not need to be covered.

-(h) Vehicular Traffic.
-No person shall drive a motorized vehicle on a game land except on roads constructed, maintained, and opened for vehicular travel and on trails posted for vehicular travel, unless the person:
+- west of I-95 where special hunts are scheduled for sportsmen participating in the Disabled Sportsman Program, dogs - 2 may not be trained or allowed to run unleashed during legal big game hunting hours on the dates of the special hunts. - 3 A field trial shall be authorized when the field trial does not conflict with other planned activities on the game land or - 4 field trial facilities, and the applying organization demonstrates their experience and expertise in conducting genuine - 5 field trial activities.
+Entry to physical facilities, other than by field trial organizations under permit, shall be granted - 6 when they do not conflict with other planned activities previously approved by the Commission and they do not - 7 conflict with the mission of the agency. - 8 (g) Trapping.
+Subject to the restrictions contained in 15A NCAC 10B .0300, trapping of furbearing animals, - 9 armadillos, coyotes, and groundhogs is permitted on game lands during the open trapping seasons for those areas, - established by rule.
+Foxes may be trapped on game lands from October 1 through the end of February in a county with - an open fox trapping season that falls between October 1 and the end of February.
+Foxes may not be taken by trapping - on game lands in counties with a closed fox trapping season or during a fox trapping season that occurs outside the - dates of October 1 through the end of February.
+Additionally, fox trapping is allowed on game lands in Clay, Graham, - Henderson, Macon, and Tyrrell counties with a daily bag limit of two and a season bag limit of 10 from the first to the - 15 fourth Saturday in January.
+Trapping is prohibited: - (1) on the J Robert Gordon Field Trial Area of Sandhills Game Land; - (2) in posted "safety zones" located on a game land; - (3) by the use of bait on the National Forest Lands bounded by the Blue Ridge Parkway on the south, US 276 on the north and east, and NC 215 on the west; - (4) on the DuPont State Forest Game Lands; and - 21 (5) from April 1 through September 31. - At a trap, trappers may use a single bait site of grain, fruit, or other foods when trapping if the food is not a processed - 23 food product as defined in G.S.
+113-294(r), is less than 3 cubic inches and is covered to prevent it from being seen - from above.
+Feathers, including those with attached skin or entire bird wings, hair with or without skin or hide, and - 25 bones that include no attached meat, organs, or viscera do not need to be covered. - 26 (h) Vehicular Traffic.
+No person shall drive a motorized vehicle on a game land except on roads constructed, - 27 maintained, and opened for vehicular travel and on trails posted for vehicular travel, unless the person: - 28 (1) is driving in the vehicle gallery of a scheduled bird dog field trial held on the Sandhills Game Land; - 29 this Subchapter.
+After 14 consecutive days of camping, personal belongings shall be removed from the game land.

-- (1) is driving in the vehicle gallery of a scheduled bird dog field trial held on the Sandhills Game Land; or - is a disabled sportsman as defined in Paragraph (l) of this Rule or holds a Disabled Access Program Permit as described in Paragraph (l) of this Rule and is abiding by the rules described in Paragraph (k).

-33 (i) Camping.
+- 30 (2) is a disabled sportsman as defined in Paragraph (l) of this Rule or holds a Disabled Access Program - Permit as described in Paragraph (l) of this Rule and is abiding by the rules described in Paragraph - 32 (k). - 33 (i) Camping.